How Do I Know If My Catalytic Converter is Aftermarket?

 Aftermarket catalytic converters are often one of the biggest disappointments regarding catalytic converter quoting.
 Many people have been able to find aftermarkets and then get the unpleasant surprise of finding out the units have little to no value overall.

-These aftermarket cats have just enough PGMs inside of them to positively impact emissions, but not much more.
-These units are made as inexpensively as possible so they can be more affordable for the 2ndary market but their scrap values decrease significantly when it comes to selling them for end-of-life.
+These aftermarket cats have just enough PGMs inside to positively impact emissions, but not much more.
+These units are made as inexpensively as possible so they can be more affordable for the secondary market, but their scrap values decrease significantly when it comes to selling them for end-of-life.

 Some of the serial numbers you would look for that will help you quickly identify Aftermarket converters are: